July 5, 2015, 7am PDT

 "A once radical idea - that health and urbanism are so deeply entwined that investing in the latter may improve the former -- is beginning to find broad adoption," concludes Fast Company.
 Greg Lindsay charts the realization of this relationship.

 A week ago I spent some time with Enrique Peñalosa, urban strategist and provocateur.
-North Americans don't often look south for innovation, but Peñalosa made remarkable changes in the public environment as Mayor of the city of Bogotá, Colombia.
-Blog Post
+North Americans don’t often look south for innovation, but Peñalosa made remarkable changes in the public environment as Mayor of the city of Bogotá, Colombia.
+Nearly impeached for his actions to push cars aside in favor of people, now he is invited to provoke and inspire others.
+“We have Environmental Impact Statements; why don’t we have Human Impact statements,” is a sampling from last week.

 <p>Lawrence, Kansas has been named the most walkable city in Kansas, and the 38th most walkable destination in America.
 However, city officials are not resting on their laurels.</p>